chr15m/nostr-relay-research/XX.md

 Since the global relay set changes slowly over time, clients MAY cache their DHT routing table state locally.
 This enables faster lookups without requiring a full bootstrap process on each startup.

-Clients SHOULD refresh cached routing tables by performing periodic `FIND_RELAY` lookups for random IDs, similar to relay bucket refreshing.
+Clients SHOULD refresh cached routing tables by performing periodic `DHT_FIND_RELAY` lookups for random IDs, similar to relay bucket refreshing.
 Cached routing tables older than 4 hours SHOULD be considered stale and refreshed.

 **Connection Management for Clients**: When performing DHT lookups, clients MUST establish WebSocket connections to each relay they query.
 These connections SHOULD be closed after receiving responses unless the client intends to maintain the connection for regular Nostr operations.